canalplus/rx-player/FILES.md

 It exports an object defining the different activated features and provide utils to initialize and update them.

+### `src/main_thread`: Main thread core logic

+Defines the core logic of the RxPlayer that is always intended to only run in main thread, even when a content is loaded in `"multithread"` mode.

+It for example contains the public API, DRM-related logic, content-initialization logic and other type of code.
+It then calls into `src/core` for the core logic part which may optionally run in a WebWorker.

 ### `src/manifest/`: Manifest Object definition